getappmap/appmap-js/docs/reference/appmap-agent-js.md

 This functionality is provided by the AppMap agent.
 It will hook an existing HTTP engine, serving HTTP requests to toggle recording on and off.

 **Note** Your application must be using Express.js (directly or indirectly) for remote recording to work.
-Express.js is requried because AppMap injects its [control routes](/docs/reference/remote-recording-api) into the Express.js middleware stack.
+Express.js is required because AppMap injects its [control routes](/docs/reference/remote-recording-api) into the Express.js middleware stack.
 Express-based frameworks such as Nest.js will work, as long as they are using Express under the hood.

 1. Run `appmap-agent-js` with the `--recorder=remote` argument, the application-starting command, and its parameters following the `--` delimiter.
 For example:
     ```sh